Cheat Sheet: Common Accommodations for Neurodivergent Students

 Here’s the lowdown on accommodations that actually work.
 Cue the drumroll:

-Extra Time on Tests: Perfect for students who need a little more runway to land those algebra problems.
+Extra Time on Tests: Perfect for students needing a little more runway to master those algebra problems.

-Flexible Seating: Standing desks, wobble stools, or bean bags—because not everyone thrives in a plastic chair.
+Flexible Seating: Standing desks, wobble stools, or bean bags— not everyone thrives in a plastic chair.

-Noise-Canceling Headphones: For students whose brains scream, “Too loud!” in a bustling classroom.
+Noise-Canceling Headphones: Great for students whose brains scream, “Too loud!” in a bustling classroom.

-Fidget Tools: Spinners, cubes, and squishy toys—because fidgeting isn’t a distraction; it’s regulation.
+Fidget Tools: Spinners, cubes, and squishy toys— fidgeting can actually support regulation.

-Visual Schedules and Checklists: Great for students who thrive on predictability and struggle with transitions.
+Visual Schedules and Checklists: Ideal for students who thrive on predictability but struggle with transitions.

-Breaks for Movement: A quick lap around the hallway can do wonders for focus.
+Breaks for Movement: A quick lap around the hallway can work wonders for focus.

-Alternative Testing Locations: For kids who need a quiet space free of side-eyes and sniffly classmates.
+Alternative Testing Locations: For kids needing a quiet space free of side-eyes and sniffly classmates.

-Assignment Chunking: Breaking assignments into smaller steps prevents overwhelm.
+Assignment Chunking: Breaking tasks into smaller steps helps prevent overwhelm.

 How to Advocate for These Accommodations